innovatorved/talk2ai/README.md

 # talk2ai

 This is a real-time voice-based chat application that allows users to have spoken conversations with an AI built from first principles.
-The application uses client-side Voice Activity Detection (VAD) to capture user speech, Cloudflare Workers for backend processing, and Cloudflare AI for Speech-to-Text (STT), Large Language Model (LLM) inference, and Text-to-Speech (TTS).
+The application uses client-side Voice Activity Detection (VAD) to capture user speech, Cloudflare Workers for backend processing, Deepgram for Speech-to-Text (STT), Cloudflare AI for Large Language Model (LLM) inference, and Cloudflare AI for Text-to-Speech (TTS).

 [🚀🚀🚀 Live Demo](https://talk2ai.conflare.workers.dev/)